simennb/fys4150-project-5/README.md

-# fys4150-project-5
+# Project 5 in Computational Physics
-Project 5: Astronomy
+N-body simulation of an open galactic cluster